You know, I don't believe this, but I do believe it because I saw it.

 It's delicious.

-What distinguishes male chefs from female chefs, and this is why Paula Dean stood out.
+All the great chefs in the world, what distinguishes male chefs from female chefs, and this is why Paula Dean stood out.

 She used butter.

-Most women won't get anywhere near it.
+Most women won't get anywhere near it other than for desserts.

 See, this is how it works.

-Gandalf just died from eating.
+Gandalfini just died from eating.

 I don't even want to say what he said.